mailpoet/mailpoet/mailpoet/tests/performance/README.md

 This will run scenario with associated tests and options specificed inside `scenarios.js`.

-Included in the `tests` folder is a single test script which includes all scenarios and that can be ran or used as a starting point to be modified to suit the context in which tests are being ran.
+Included in the `tests` folder is a set of test scripts which includes all scenarios and that can be ran or used as a starting point to be modified to suit the context in which tests are being ran.

 Another aspect that affects the traffic pattern of the tests is the amount of “Think Time” in between requests.
 In real world usage of an application users will spend some amount of time before doing some action.
 For some situations there will be a need to simulate this as part of the test traffic and it is common to have this as part of load tests.